SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

     When the Notes list is updated, a message appears at the top of the page that indicates how many list items (Notes) you added and how many are left to add.

+    > [!NOTE]
-    **Note**  The operation takes about one minute to run each time you choose the button.
+    > The operation takes about one minute to run each time you choose the button.
 The end result of running the operation 11 times is shown in Figure 7.

 4. After you perform the operation 11 times, an error message will occur when you choose the button, as shown in Figure 7.

     **Figure 7.
 Data storage threshold exceeded error message**